| Surgery

 presentation.
 Some patients may develop transient neurological deficit

 following a seizure known as Todd’s paresis.
+The

 typical candidates for surgery are patients with intractable epilepsy due